larryhui7/larryhui7.github.io/content/projects/heat-transfer-channels/index.md

 wm = sum(sum(w .* A)) / A0;
 Tm = sum(sum(w .* T .* A)) / (wm * A0);

-% ... (heat flux and h calculations similar to 4:1 case)
+% ... (heat flux and h calculations similar to Task I)

 Dh = 4 * (A0) / (2*(Nx*dy+Ny*dx));
 Nusselt = h_mean * Dh / k;